WhoStoleMyBrain/hordesurivor/PLAN.md

 - Added `StartScreen` overlay with a “Start Run” CTA.
 - Gated simulation updates until the flow transitions to `GameFlowState.stage`, and lock input when not in stage.
 - Start action removes the start overlay and enables the HUD; stress scene starts in stage.
+- Added an options overlay stub reachable from the start screen and returning to it.

 ---